CSMlearn's Advisory Council represents exceptional expertise in schools, colleges, workforce development and the existing workforce

 Independent Education Consultant

 Valerie Taylor's clients include the Center for Energy Workforce Development (CEWD), the American Public Transportation Association, and Achieving the Dream.
-Through her work with CEWD, Valerie is the author of the Common Employability Skills framework, which has been adopted by the National Network of Business and Industry Associations, representing 75% of US job growth.
+Through her work with CEWD, Valerie has provided leadership on the Common Employability Skills Framework and accompanying tools issued by the National Network of Business and Industry Associations, an organization whose members represent 75% of US job growth.
 Before branching out on her own, she was the Director of Instructional Design at the National Rural Electric Cooperative Association and headed up education departments for several other non-profit organizations.
 She has extensive experience developing innovative workforce development models, serves as an expert on credentialing, and is passionate about helping to advance the K-12 and post-secondary education systems to better meet the needs of today's workforce.